rrovetto/Ontology-Development-Guidelines/Identifiers/readme.md

 ## Guidelines for developing Identifiers
+Depending on the degree of abstraction one considers, the following is an approximation.

+For all constructs in an ontology, we can declare the following.

-Identifiers are those symbol-structures (e.g., a set of alphanumeric characters) that identify a given ontology construct (class, relation, individual, etc.).
+- **Identifiers** are those symbol-structures (e.g., a set of alphanumeric characters) that identify a given ontology construct (class, relation, individual, etc.).
-Depending on the situation, you may assign either so-called 'opaque' or 'transparent/meaningful' identifiers.
+Depending on the situation, you may assign either so-called **opaque** or **transparent/readible/semantically-meaningful** identifiers.

-Often there is a particular identifier that is displayed to the user of the ontology, while possibly having associated synonymous identifiers.
-It may be the preferred label, but the identifier presented to the user is how the ontology construct is displayed, i.e., there is a display label.

-**Opaque or Semantically-neutral identifiers** (which do not express meaning).
-These include identifiers composed of strings of (alpha)numeric characters that are not intended to convey any meaning, such as random-numbered identifier, or a sequentially-numbered identifier.
-UUIDs or GUIDs are type of opaque identifiers. or
+- **Opaque or Semantically-neutral identifiers**.
+These identifiers do not express meaning.
+They are composed of (alpha)numeric characters/symbols that are not intended to convey any meaning (e.g., they are not a natural language word).
+E.g., "34568ijngoi465j".
+They may be composed of random-generated numbers, or may be sequentially-numbered (e.g., 00012).
+  - UUIDs (universally unique identifiers)
+  - GUIDs (globally unique identifiers) are types of opaque identifiers. or

-**Human-Readiable identifiers**.
+- **Human-readible identifiers**.
 These includes human-readible character strings, e.g., "Motor vehcile" or "motor-vehicle"

-...for all constructs (e.g., classes) in the ontology.

 - Select a type and format for identifiers, e.g., random-generated alphanumeric, sequential numeric, etc.

-**Display Label**
+- **Display Label**
-- Display labels for a given construct (class, relationship, instance, etc.) are how the construct will be read/seen.
+  - Display labels for a given construct (class, relationship, instance, etc.) are how the construct will be read/seen by a person.
+It is therefore typically a human-readible natural-language identifier.
   - Additional labels can be added as desired or needed.
 For example:
--   Alternative labels (e.g., rdfs:altLabel)
+  - Alternative labels (e.g., using the rdfs:altLabel construct)
   - Synonyms.
 Including synonyms indirectly show the degree of usage and meaning in a natural language for the given domain/topic.
--

 ### Research about Identifiers, Labels, etc.
 - https://www.sciencedirect.com/science/article/pii/S1877042815056608